GuilhermeNkht/TTP_ConstructiveMethod/README.md

 ### Documentation

-The full API documentation for this project can be found here: [View generated documentation](https://guilhermenkht.github.io/TTP_ConstructiveMethod/ttpgen/index.html)
+The full API documentation for this project can be found here: [View documentation](https://guilhermenkht.github.io/TTP_ConstructiveMethod/)

 ---